SisaSima/Ecological-Automation-of-Plant-Care/code/README.md

 "code_v2.py" uses a simple machine learning model that learns how long to water the plant so that its final soil moisture value is the same as a pre-defined desired value - "chcena_val"

-In the folder ___ there are codes for testing the functionality of individual sensors
+In the "sensor test" folder there are codes for testing the functionality of individual sensors